Midwifery Nurse – Gambia

-Join WEC's rural medical team as a midwifery-nurse in Sibanor.
+Join our rural medical team, for six months or longer, as a midwifery nurse at Sibanor Health Centre under the leadership of the national church.
 The clinic provides primary health care services including antenatal, maternity, paediatric and adult medical care.
 There is a small ward and a specialist HIV clinic.

 Qualities & Gifts Sought